mercadopago/devsite-docs/guides/payments/web-checkout/shipments.en.md

+---
+  sites_supported:
+      - mla
+      - mlb
+      - mlm
+      - mco
+      - mcl
+      - global
+---

 # MercadoEnvíos

 Implement the logistics of your business with **Mercado Envíos**.

-We solve everything for you: Receive the payment for the product and shipping costs in the same transaction.
-All you should do is print the label of Mercado Envíos and take the package to the postal service.
-We protect you against chargebacks or losses by the postal service, without requiring the submission of documentation.
+* We solve everything for you: Receive the payment for the product and shipping costs in the same transaction.
+* All you should do is print the label of Mercado Envíos and take the package to the postal service.
+* We protect you against chargebacks or losses by the postal service, without requiring the submission of documentation.

 ## How does it work?